WayScience/JUMP-single-cell/README.md

 In this step, we perform inferencing with the pre-trained shuffled and unshuffled logistic regression models from the phenotypic profiling repository `https://github.com/WayScience/phenotypic_profiling_model/tree/main`.
 We generate predicted probabilities for each cell expressing one of the fifteen possible phenotypes.
 This data in addition to the other single-cell metadata is stored as a parquet file.

+## 3.analyze_data

+To understand each treatments ability to induce each of the 15 phenotypes, we perform post hoc testing with the probabilities between each of the treatments and the control (DMSO).
+These probabilities were generated in `2.evaluate_data`.
+In each of these tests we compute the median to determine the directionality of significance among treatments.
+We later use the Bonferonni correction to adjust the significance level in the visualization step of the anlaysis.